bitw1z/computer_vision_controlled_robotic_arm/README.md

 - For more details, feel free to check out my [blog post!](https://bitwiz03.medium.com/turning-ideas-into-reality-project-completion-and-new-frontier-43c1b88f5ec7)!

 ## Future Improvements
-- Incrementally adding degrees of freedom, up to six, will allow precise control of the end effector's orientation, thereby enhancing manipulation capabilities.
+- A limitation of current 3-DoF robotic arm is that the gripper has a fixed orientation, which makes it challegning to handle variety of objects.
+To addre this, increasing the degrees of freedom, one at a time, up to siz, will be a key future improvement to make to the arm more versatile and adaptable.

-- The use of pretrained YOLO weights limits the range of detectable objects and impacts the performance depending on lighting conditions.
-To improve this, standardizing the lighting conditions and collecting images of specific objects for manipulation will be effective.
+- Depending on the lighting conditions, the success of YOLO object detection varies.
+This challenge may stem from using pretrained YOLO weights instead of training custom-trained weights.
+Moreover, the limitation of only being able to detect objects from the COCO class names restricted my ability to manipulate a wider variety of objects.
+A better approach would be to standardize the lighting condtions and collect images of the specific objects I want to manipulate.

-- Object Detection responsiveness will be improved by reducing the number of frames to be considered, utilizing tiny YOLO wieghts, optimizing input resolution, and implementing asynchronous processing.
+-   As demonstrated in the performance video, the robotic arm occasionally moves to the same position twice, even after successfully manipulating the object.
+This issues arises from the d

 ## Acknolwedgements